This post is in continuation with the previous blog - "The complete SEO guide for Real Estate Industry".

-For Real Estate agents Facebook is one necessary platform which can independently help in getting quality leads for real estate marketers.
-In this article you will learn how setting up a Facebook business page can help real estate agents increase their conversion rate to maximum.
-Bellow are some essential topics which will be provide an insight to how to make best use of the Facebook business manager tool.
+For Real Estate agents, Facebook is one necessary platform which can independently help in getting quality leads for real estate marketers.
+In this article, you will learn how setting up a Facebook business page can help real estate agents increase their conversion rate to maximum.
+Below are some essential topics which will provide an insight on how to make the best use of the Facebook business manager tool.

 - Setting up Facebook

 - Running Re-targeting Campaigns for Real Estate Agents

 1. Setting up Facebook

 You’ll first want to have a few things in place before you even start approaching real estate agents.
 This includes a Facebook business page and Facebook business manager.

 In the past, consultants didn’t have some of these options.
 Instead, they had to use “workaround” like fake Facebook pages, incognito web browsing, and using their personal pages for client ad creation.

 Today, Facebook is still geared more toward large enterprises like Amazon or Hotels.com, but smaller consulting businesses have more options than before.
 Here, I’ll show you how much easier it is to manage your Facebook campaigns and even get access to your clients’ business pages.

 Setting each of these up is a necessary and easy first step, just follow the simple process below.

 1.1 Setting up Your Own Facebook Business Page